carlosccb/carlosccb.github.io/tfs/index.md

 {:refdef}
 <!-- =============================================================================================================== -->

 As we want to approximate the logical reasoning of what a person would think when looking at a picture the best option is to force the output of the DNN to be a unimodal probability distribution.
-As you can see in figure bellow, the distance between classes is very important because nobody would mistake the picture of a baby with a grown man with a beard, right?
+As you can imagine, the distance between classes is very important because nobody would mistake the picture of a baby with a grown man with a beard, right?
 It would make sense to mistake a baby with a toddler, or a grown man with a young adult or an older person, but not two ages that different.
-So when using unimodal probabilities distributions you're forcing the net to predict the most likely class and make the probability for each class descend as it gets further from the most likely.
-Using the figure above, if it were the output of a network predicting the age of young adult from a picture, it easy to see that the most correct distribution would be the first, the second would mean that the network thinks it's either a baby or a older person, which would have to be penalized during training as it doesn't make much sense.
+So when using unimodal probabilities distributions you're taking the prediction of the net and making the probability for each class descend as it gets further from the predicted one. <!-- TODO: Using the figure above, if it were the output of a network predicting the age of young adult from a picture, it easy to see that the most correct distribution would be the first, the second would mean that the network thinks it's either a baby or a older person, which would have to be penalized during training as it doesn't make much sense. -->

 The following probability distributions were used: